PEI-I1/FS_WebScrapper/README.md

   - [API](#api)

 ## What is it?
-FS webscrapper is scrapper developed with the aim of retrieving information related do services and functionalities about NOS.
+FS webscrapper is scrapper developed with the aim of retrieving information related to services and functionalities about NOS.
 It integrates a chat bot developed with the aim of improving the customer assistance provided by ISPs, NOS in this case, by aggregating most of their customer services in a single endpoint.

 ### Features
 The API provided by this service allows: